SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import prime_numbers_2 from '!!raw-loader!./code-snippets/prime-numbers-2.cpp';
 import prime_numbers_3 from '!!raw-loader!./code-snippets/prime-numbers-3.cpp';

-Write a program that checks whether a number entered by the user is prime or not (partial solution).
+Write a program that checks whether a number entered by the user is prime or not.

 <details>